Dog Bleeding from Their Bottom? Our Vet Shares What to Do

 chihuahua at the vet getting treatment for his bottom

-This article was updated on November 26th, 2023
+This article was updated on June 22nd, 2024

 As an emergency veterinarian, I frequently see dogs being brought to the emergency room to investigate the causes of bleeding from their hind ends.
-While this is a complaint that is all too common for me, the sight of blood often frightens pet owners—and rightfully so.
+While this is a complaint that is all too common for me, the sight of blood often frightens pet owners, and rightfully so.
 It hurts to see our furry friends uncomfortable or in pain.

 1. Hemorrhagic Diarrhea

-Diarrhea with blood can occur for a variety of reasons, including dietary indiscretion (when your dog eats food outside of their regular diet), food intolerance, chronic gastrointestinal disease, parasitism, pancreatitis, stress, antibiotic use, and other systemic illnesses.
+Diarrhea with blood can occur for a variety of underlying reasons, including dietary indiscretion (when your dog eats food outside of their regular diet), food intolerance, chronic gastrointestinal disease, parasitism, pancreatitis, stress, antibiotic use, and other systemic illnesses.

 Learn more: My Dog Has Bloody Diarrhea.